 Benefits of garam masala

-I don't want to talk about the benefits garam masala adds to the dish (because we know how tasty it makes any dish), but the benefits of garam masala itself - the healing properties of garam masala.
+I don't want to talk about the benefits it adds to the dish (because we know how tasty it makes any dish), but the benefits of garam masala itself - the healing properties it has.

 Garam masala is known to be used in Ayurveda for its importance for its therapeutic benefits.
 Like I said before, 'garam' means heat.
 In Ayurveda, this heat refers to 'Agni' which is used for digestive and metabolic processes.
 Agni converts food to energy, which is essential for the body to function.
-Garam masala helps in providing warmth to the body and promotes well-being.
-The most important benefits of garam masala is:
+It helps in providing warmth to the body and promotes well-being.
+The most important benefits are:

 - Aids digestion